jeremy-shannon/jeremy-shannon.github.io/_posts/2016-12-23-udacity-sdcnd-finding-lane-lines.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=xknesDIgOcA" target="_blank"><img src="http://img.youtube.com/vi/xknesDIgOcA/0.jpg" alt="Udacity Self-Driving Car Nanodegree project 1 - Finding Lane Lines" width="240" height="180" border="10" /></a>

 It'll be a few more weeks until the next project is due, but I'm sure I'll have plenty to share in the intervening weeks.

+*If you'd like to get technical, my solution to this project can be found in [this GitHub repo](https://github.com/jeremy-shannon/CarND-LaneLines-P1)*